-- 1. The Laws of Australia in the Westlaw Australia database view the publisher's training video [2:12]. - 2.
-Halsbury's Laws of Australia in the Lexis Advance database view the publisher's training video [2:33].
+- 1. The Laws of Australia in the Westlaw Australia database view the publisher's training video [2:12]. - Halsbury's Laws of Australia in the Lexis Advance/Lexis+ database view the publisher's training video [2:33] for Lexis Advance.